-Chris Shipe is the Head Coach.
-Coach Shipe has been the Offensive Coordinator since 2002 and, in 2009, his offense was the #2 rush offense in northern California.
+Chris Shipe is entering his 12th year as a coach at Los Medanos College and his fourth year as Head Coach.
+During Coach Shipe's four years as Head Coach, over 40 LMC student athletes have transfered to 4-year institutions.
+After finishing 6-4 in 2012, the coaching staff and players are focused and determined to continue their success in the 2013 season.
+Coach Shipe has been the Offensive Coordinator since 2002 and in 2009 his offense was the #2 rush offense in northern California.
 His offense also produced the #1 rusher in the state, All-American RB, Thomas Hampton.

 Before joining the LMC staff, Shipe was the Wide Receiver Coach for three years at his Alma Mater, Humboldt State University (HSU).

-Aaron Alatorre returns for his second season with the Mustangs in 2010.
+Aaron Alatorre has been with the Mustangs since 2009.
 He comes to the Mustangs from Pittsburg High School where he was the Head JV Football Coach for the past seven seasons.
-From 1996-2001 Alatorre worked on the varsity staff where his primary responsibility was working with receivers, and in the fall of 2002, moved down to take over the junior varsity program.
+From 1996-2001 Alatorre worked on the varsity staff where his primary responsibility was working with receivers and, in the fall of 2002, took over the junior varsity program.

 Coach Alatorre has a career record of 35-23-2, and an impressive BVAL league record of 24-11, which includes BVAL titles during the 2003 and 2006 seasons, Alatorre's 2006 team started the season 0-2-1 but rallied to win six of their last seven games, capturing their second league title in four years.
 The 2003 team finished the season 9-1.